medly/medly-components/README.md

 -   `yarn test:jest` to run test only
 -   `yarn storybook` to run storybook for live reloading your components
 -   `yarn release` to version your components
--   `yarn s3upload` to upload your components to s3 bucket